slittorin/home-assistant-maintenance/README.md

 I managed to the InfluxDB down from 1030MB to 130MB by doing this, and also reduced the load/daily-increase in size.
 A benefit is also that the load-time for some of the graphs has reduced 5-10 folds, as there is only hourly-data to collect.

-#### Remove specific sensor-data
+#### Remove specific sensor-data entries/rows

 Always ensure that you have backed up the InfluxDB before running scripts.\
 Always ensure that you have verified the values to utilize for the scripts.

-This can be used to remove data over time, or to remove specific sensor data in InfluxDB.
+This can be used to remove specific sensor data in InfluxDB.

 First, export the data from InfluxDB by running the following script on server1 in directory `/srv`:
 ```